|Scientific Name||Atriplex patula|

 Humus-rich, nitrogen-rich and well-aerated soils.

-A. patula is a typical example of a late weed in crops which mature late.
+A. patula is a typical example of a late-season weed in crops which mature late.
 It competes strongly for water and nutrients.
 It considerably reduces yield and seriously interferes with harvesting.

 Integrated Crop Management